i1li/i1li.github.io/README.md

 - Uses the `IntersectionObserver` API for lazy loading content as it becomes visible, reducing initial load time.
 - This gives the main view at the root URL an infinite scroll for all posts.

+<h3 id="Device Detection">Device Detection</h3>

+- [detect-device.js](/js/detect-device.js) - Detects when the page is loaded from a mobile device, to save processing power from being used for extra color effects like in [background.js](/js/background.js) and [color-change.js](/js/color-change.js)

 <h3 id="Automatic External Links Handling">Automatic External Links Handling</h3>